sezanzeb/input-remapper/readme/usage.md

 ##### origin_hash

 The origin_hash is an internally computed hash.
 It is used associate the input with a specific `/dev/input/eventXX` device.
-This is useful when a single pyhsical device creates multiple `/dev/input/eventXX` devices wihth similar capabilities.
+This is useful when a single physical device creates multiple `/dev/input/eventXX` devices wihth similar capabilities.
 See also: [Issue#435](https://github.com/sezanzeb/input-remapper/issues/435)